Yelemam/Mental_Health/README.md

   • Flask: Web framework used to create the interactive web application.
   • Plotly: Library used for creating dynamic charts and visualizations.
   • SQLAlchemy: For database operations and handling queries in the web app.
+  • Bokeh: Library uses a concept called ColumnDataSource to manage and transfer data between Python and the visualization

 # Challenges and Solutions